 Optimization

-How the 10x for Splunk app expands compact events at search time, search-time overhead, potential license-tier reduction, and what happens to events the Reducer filters out.
+How the 10x for Splunk app expands compact events at search time, search-time overhead, potential license-tier reduction, and what happens to events the Receiver filters out.

 How does the 10x for Splunk app expand optimized events